-The tasks and achievements of the risk committee during the year 2020
+The tasks and achievements of the risk committee during the year 2021

-- Review and discuss the risk management action plan for the year 2020. - Review and approve risk management reports for regulatory authorities. - Review periodic reports on the company's risks that may be exposed to. - Discuss and approve the risk assessment and anti-money laundering measures for the first and second quarters of 2020.
+- Review and discuss the risk management action plan for the year 2021. - Review and approve risk management reports for regulatory authorities. - Review periodic reports on the company's risks that may be exposed to. - Discuss and approve the risk register. - Discuss and approve the risk assessment and anti-money laundering measures.